-3.0 Guiding Principles

-We believe the following principles support effective safeguarding practice:

-- Safeguarding and child protection is our highest priority.
-All our systems and policies operate in the best interests of the child - Everybody involved in our schools takes full responsibility for safeguarding - Have conversations and listen to children and their families as early as possible. - Take any concerns raised seriously - Respond promptly to concerns, taking immediate action when children are at risk of harm. - Understand the child's lived experience recognising that some children may be more at risk of harm than others. - Work collaboratively to improve children's life experience. - Be open, honest and transparent with families in our approach. - Empower families by working with them. - Work in a way that builds on the families' strengths. - Build resilience in families to overcome difficulties.
+3.0 Guiding Principles We believe the following principles support effective safeguarding practice: This means that across our trust, all trustees, governors, staff and other responsible adults will be aware of statutory guidance and procedures for providing Early Support for children in Safeguarding and child protection is our highest priority.
+All our systems and policies operate in the best interests of the child Everybody involved in our schools takes full responsibility for safeguarding Have conversations and listen to children and their families as early as possible.
+Take any concerns raised seriously need.
+Staff will follow the relevant guidance, described in further detail in Appendix 2.
+If there is a safeguarding concern, we will ensure the child's wishes and feeling are taken into account.
+Respond promptly to concerns, taking immediate action when children are at risk of harm.
+Understand the child's lived experience recognising that some children may be more at risk of harm than others.
+Work collaboratively to improve children's life experience.
+Be open, honest and transparent with families in our Our systems will be well promoted, easily understood and accessible.
+Pupils will be able to report abuse with confidence that their concerns will be treated seriously.
+These principles ensure we meet our legal obligations under the Human Right Act 1998 and The Equality Act and Public Sector Equality Duty. be open, nonest and transparent with families in our approach.
+Empower families by working with them.
+Work in a way that builds on the families' strengths.
+Build resilience in families to overcome difficulties. and Public Sector Equality Duty